WebKenth/lighthouse/README.md

 # How does it work?

-reports.json contains the projects and sites it ruuns
+reports.json contains the projects and sites it runs

 structure:
 ```json